 Cultural and Evening Activities

 Cultural learning is a vital part of a successful study abroad program.
 Most semester long ACCENT programs include a series of evening and weekend activities which help students discover both traditional and contemporary British lifestyles.
 The ACCENT cultural activity series is designed to bring London to the students and to open their minds to cultural awareness.
 ACCENT students also have the opportunity to attend additional optional cultural activities offered by the London Study Center.
-Some popular free activities we host include Football in Regent’s Park, Book Club, Basketball, walks and visits to the great markets of London: Borough Market, Camden and Spitalfields.
-All of these are chosen with a view to broadening students’ cultural awareness and giving them the opportunity to benefit fully from a positive and exciting study abroad experience.
+Some popular free or low-cost activities organized by ACCENT are: Street Art walks, tours of picturesque Greenwich, visits to Kew Gardens and UK Christmas Markets, and walks and visits to the great markets of London including Borough Market, Camden and Spitalfields.
+All of these activities are chosen with a view to broadening students’ cultural awareness and giving them the opportunity to benefit fully from a positive and exciting study abroad experience.

-Bath, formerly known as “Aquae Sulis,” dating back to Roman times, is the most recognized spa in England.
+Bath, formerly known as “Aquae Sulis,” dates back to Roman times and is a city of great historical significance in England.
 Students will be able to visit the world famous Roman Baths surrounding the hot springs at the heart of the city.
 The Great Roman Temple and bathing complex built almost 2000 years ago is one of the country’s finest ancient monuments, still flowing with natural steaming hot water, but strictly off limits to bathers.
 The town is known for its splendid Georgian architecture.
 Students will find that Bath is a comfortably-sized city, filled with places to visit, including the Grand Pump Room, the Jane Austen Museum, the Bath Assembly Rooms, the Royal Crescent and Bath Abbey.

-Often referred to as London-by-the-sea, Brighton is an exciting, cosmopolitan and lively city that a group will never forget.
+Often referred to as London-by-the-sea, Brighton is an exciting, cosmopolitan and lively city that has its own distinctive personality.
 Set against the backdrop of Sussex’s South Downs, this is a popular seaside town.
 The excursion to Brighton features Regency architecture, specialist shops, pavement cafes, a lively arts scene and vibrant nightlife.
 Students will tour graceful Georgian and Victorian homes, as well as the extravagant Royal Pavilion and Brighton Palace Pier.
 In between stunning historical sites students can take a walk along the promenade or a stroll along the seafront.
 Students who like trains can visit the Volk’s Electric Railway, England’s oldest of its kind.

 Edinburgh, Scotland, is one of Great Britain’s capitals of art and culture.
 Students will explore the heritage of Scotland with guided visits to St. Giles Cathedral, Holyrood Palace and Edinburgh Castle.
 The castle grounds have been inhabited since 800 BC and the great castle has become a symbol of Scotland’s nationhood.
 Inside, the group may visit the “Honours of the Kingdom” exhibition featuring the Scottish Crown Jewels, The Stone of Destiny, and Mons Meg cannon.
 The guided tour will cover both the Old and New Towns but also allows for the students to explore Edinburgh independently (and try a bit of haggis if they desire)!